smileidentity/web-client/packages/components/document-capture/README.md

 ### Importing the Component

-To use the DocumentCapture component, you need to import it in your JavaScript file:
+To use the DocumentCapture component, you need to import it into your JavaScript file:

 ```js
 import '@smileid/components/document-capture';